OfficeDev/hands-on-labs/O3653/O3653-3 OneDrive Files in Graph/QuickStartLab.md

    1. When the Graph and AAD v2 Auth Endpoint Starter page appears, click **Sign in** and log on to your Office 365 account.
    2. Review the permissions the application is requesting, and click **Accept**.
    3. Now that you are signed in to your application, exercise 1 is complete!
+   4. Make sure to stop debugging before continuing to exercise 2.

 ## Exercise 2: Access OneDrive for Business files through Microsoft Graph SDK